matthewgiarra/simple-ai/PyTorch/simple_tensorcore_benchmark_jetson/README.md

 1. `simple_tensorcore_benchmark_jetson.py`: Python source code (quickest way to get something running)
 2. `simple_tensorcore_benchmark_jetson.ipynb`: Jupyter notebook containing the same code (more flexible for experimenting).

 Depending on your workflow, you may find one or the other easier to use.
 We provide instructions for both methods below.

 The example was adapted from one provided in [an NVIDIA presentation](https://developer.download.nvidia.com/video/gputechconf/gtc/2019/presentation/s9998-automatic-mixed-precision-in-pytorch.pdf).

 # Assumptions
-These instructions assume that you are operating on an NVIDIA Jetson with tensor cores (Volta architecture or newer, e.g., Xavier NX or AGX Xavier), either directly or via `ssh`.
+These instructions assume that you are operating on an NVIDIA Jetson with tensor cores (Volta architecture or newer, e.g., Xavier NX or AGX Xavier), with [Jetpack 4.4](https://developer.nvidia.com/embedded/jetpack) (release L4T R32.4.2) or newer, either directly or via `ssh`.

 # Prerequisites
 Upgrade docker